pablofernandezbonnett/learning/topics/system-design/backend-system-principles.md

 > Primary fit: `Shared core`

 Keep these warm.
-They form a compact system-design backbone.
+They form a compact system-design backbone for the rest of the repo.

-Use this as a recall card, not as a primary study document.
+Use this as a recall card, not as a primary study document, but it should still be readable even when the topic is rusty.

 ---

 ## 1. Design for Failure

-Systems fail.
-Networks fail.
-Dependencies fail.
+Assume that networks time out, dependencies slow down, and workers crash in the middle of a flow.
+The important design question is not "can this fail?" but "what does the system do next when it fails?"

-Always design recovery paths.
+Always design recovery paths, not only happy paths.

 ---

 ## 2. Idempotency is Mandatory

-Distributed systems retry.
-Every critical operation must tolerate duplicates.
+Distributed systems retry because clients retry, workers retry, and providers sometimes send the same callback or event more than once.
+An operation is idempotent when repeating the same request does not create a second business result by accident.

+For money, orders, reservations, and webhooks, duplicate safety is not a nice extra.
+It is part of correctness.

 ---

 ## 3. Separate Consistency Domains

-Inventory != Orders != Payments

-Different rules → different boundaries.
+Inventory, orders, and payments do not all need the same rules at the same time.
+Each domain has its own write rules, failure modes, and recovery path, so do not force the whole workflow into one fake boundary just because the user sees one button click.

 ---